wcealliance/php-sdk/README.md

 Metadata usually contains the response status, offset/limit values and the total number of records returned.
 It also contains HATEOAS links which can be leveraged for paginating long lists.

+To obtain HATEOAS links only, another special getter `getLinks()` can be used.
+It returns just the HATEOAS links from a response.